-Liz Ortenburger: Including Survivors
+Liz Ortenburger: Including Survivors in Nevada

 For two decades, Liz Ortenburger has been fighting for the rights of women and children.
 Prior to joining SafeNest, which provides services for victims of domestic violence in Nevada as well as advocacy and prevention education, Ortenburger served in leadership positions at the Girl Scouts and the YMCA.
 In her current position as the CEO for SafeNest, Ortenburger directs her energy and passion to ending the epidemic of domestic violence.